 CREATE is short for Creative Amsterdam: An E-Humanities Perspective, a research programme established in 2014.
-We are based at the department of Media Studies at the University of Amsterdam, and part of the Amsterdam Centre for Cultural Heritage and Identity.
+We are based at the department of Media Studies at the University of Amsterdam.

 Our project integrates research on historical cultural industries and research in the field of digital humanities.
 We investigate how cultural industries have shaped Amsterdam’s unique position in a European and global context, from the seventeenth century until the present day.
 In doing so, we collect data on the various cultural sectors of Amsterdam, link and enrich datasets, and develop novel search, and analysis tools.

 What we do

 We DEVELOP a heuristic framework with which we can study the relationship between cities and their cultural or creative development.
 We call this the Linked Cultural Events (LCE) approach (for the time being).